TiPOMeOW725/nginx-sokoban/README.md

 # Sokoban Static Site Deployment

-This project hosts a browser-based Sokoban game on a remote Linux server using Nginx.
+This project was made as a challenge from roadmap.sh(https://roadmap.sh/projects/static-site-server).
+It hosts a browser-based Sokoban game on a remote Linux server using Nginx.
 It acts as a demonstration of setting up a web server, configuring Nginx for static content, and using rsync to deploy file updates.

 ## Prerequisites